jkozik/freeswitchsignalwirecluecon24/README.md

 ### Verify that Zoiper <-> Yealink can call each other
 At the Zoiper client, enter the phone number 1002.
 You should hear audible ring from the Zoiper client an the Yealink phone should ring.
 Answer the call on the Yealink.
 Verify the talk path, both ways.
 Hangup.

 Repeat for Yealink IP phone calling the Zoiper softphone.
 This should work.

+#### Yealink to Zoiper 1002->1001 Dialplan trace
 For background, it is useful to study what is going on here.
 When one extension calls another, this is an internal call and it uses the default dial plan.
 No interactions with Signalwire happen.

 It is useful to turn on full debug level logging to see all the steps freeswitch goes through to setup a call.
 I would like to however focus on a subset on what the Dialplan log shows.
 It turns out to be very useful for troubleshooting.